FAQ for Nonprofits

 - Training in use of Facebook, Google Adwords and Google Analytics

-More details will be communicated through email, the INN listserv and posted on INN.org.
+More details will be communicated through email, the INN listserv and posted here.
 Participants will be asked to register (free) through Eventbrite for capacity planning.

 When will the organization receive the matching funds?

-You will receive matching funds in early 2018 after submitting requested documentation of gifts.
+You will receive matching funds in February or March 2018 after submitting requested documentation of gifts.

 Are there constraints on how the matching funds can be spent?